Savory Egg Custard

 This is a savory, comforting, creamy egg custard with cheese and garlic.
-I like to use some of the techniques from Japanese Chawan Mushi to make the custard incredibly smooth, like passing the liquid through a sieve to aerate and smooth the mixture before cooking.
+I like to use some of the techniques from Japanese Chawan Mushi to make the custard incredibly smooth, like passing the liquid through a sieve or cheese cloth to aerate and smooth the mixture before cooking.

 You can make this custard in a stove using a bain-marie (water bath) method, but I find the Instant Pot method to be much more predictable and easy.

 - thyme, fresh sprig or handful of loose dry leaves

 - bay leaf

 - Heat the milk, garlic, bay leaf, and thyme in a saucepan until it begins to steam and then remove from the heat and thyme and set aside to cool.

 - Whisk the eggs, egg yolks, salt, and cayenne in a bowl.
 Add the grated cheese.

 - When the milk has cooled to the point that it is not emitting visible smoke, remove the garlic, thyme, and bay leaf and pour the milk into the egg mixture and blend well.